Do you believe all children deserve to know how to read?

 We are currently accepting applications for the 2017-18 school year!
 CALL TODAY!
 Space is limited at each school, so call today to be certain you have the opportunity you want.

 No experience is needed - just a desire to make a difference, and a love of children!
 We provide dynamic and interactive training, and full support.

 This opportunity is perfect for people who truly love children and want to see them succeed, and who enjoy being part of a wonderful group of volunteers who share this commitment.

-Volunteer benefits include being able to spend time with children, regular training opportunities, great program staff support, and the knowledge that you are making a difference!
+Volunteer benefits include being able to spend time with young children, regular training opportunities, great program staff support, being part of a mentoring team, and the knowledge that you are making a difference!

 Reply to this listing TODAY or call Laura at 503-688-1767.

 AARP Experience Corps, a program of Metropolitan Family Service, is an innovative, award-winning national service program that connects older adult tutors and mentors to students in public schools throughout the Portland Metro Area.

 AARP Experience Corps volunteer members boost student academic performance, help schools become more successful, and enhance the well-being of both themselves and students in the process.

 Metropolitan Family Service is dedicated to building stronger communities by providing services, connecting people with resources, and offering volunteer opportunities throughout the Portland area.